Raj-Hingu/Heroku/README.md

 Now click Check out in SourceTree.
 You may need to create a SourceTree account or log in.
 When you see the Clone New dialog in SourceTree, update the destination path and name if you’d like to and then click Clone.
 Open the directory you just created to see your repository’s files.
-Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
+Now that you're more familiar with your Github repository, go ahead and add a new file locally.
 You can push your change back to github with SourceTree, or you can add, commit, and push from the command line.

 additional info
 this project is created by Raj Hingu